 How to manage your online reputation and win new business

 The home building industry has experienced a lot of change in the past decade, but one area that many builders still overlook is how online communications is revolutionizing the buying process.
 This is especially crucial as more Millennials enter the market and rely on online tools to find their next home.
-A recent study conducted by the NAHB found that real estate-related searches on Google have grown by 253 percent over the past four years.
-In addition, more than three-fourths of home buyers use social media in their home search, up from 52 percent in 2011, according to the World Property Journal (Photo: Unsplash/Pixabay).
+A recent study conducted by Google and the National Association of Realtors found that real estate-related searches on Google have grown by 253 percent over the past four years.
+In addition, more than three-fourths of home buyers use social media in their home search, up from 52 percent in 2011, according to the World Property Journal.

 Many buyers’ first impression of a builder is online and it’s usually not from your website.
 When searching for new homes, buyers are seeing what other people have to say about you first.

 Managing your online reputation through review sites such as Houzz, HomeAdvisor.com, and Yelp, or social media platforms, like Facebook, is critical for home builders to attract new customers.
 Whether managing online review sites or social media profiles, follow these three tips for more effective online reputation management:

 One of the best ways to gain reviews is to make them a part of the new home process.
 Word of mouth is the best way to ask for a review; add it to your review process with new homeowners.
 Happy customers will take the time to write a review while excitement and satisfaction are still on their mind.
 After they move in, you can send them a follow-up email with a link to an online survey and links to online review sites as well.
 Free services like Survey Monkey make it quick and easy for you to create surveys and send them to clients.
 Offering incentives, like small gifts and promotional pieces, work well to gain reviews too.
 But, be careful; to avoid fake reviews and follow review site guidelines to keep your brand authentic and trustful.